Bilberry: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Limited animal data suggest that bilberry leaf extract possesses hypoglycemic and hypolipidemic properties that may benefit diabetic patients.
-Phenolic acids and flavonols in bilberry have inhibitory activity on intestinal glucose absorption.
-Thus, reduced carbohydrate breakdown and intestinal absorption can contribute to improved glucose levels.
+Limited animal data suggest that the extract of blueberry leaves has hypoglycemic and hypolipidemic properties that may be beneficial in diabetic patients.
+Phenolic acids and flavonols in blueberry have inhibitory activity on intestinal glucose absorption.
+Thus, reduced carbohydrate breakdown and reduced intestinal absorption may contribute to improved glucose levels.

 Usages associés